hotg-ai/dev-hotg-ai/docs/rune-vm.md

 ### Examples

-The easiest way to understand the interface is to checkout examples.
-They are located in the rune_vm/examples directory.
+The easiest way to understand the interface is to checkout [examples](rune-vm-example.md).

 ### How to use